Matrix-Test Duality: A Support-Function Characterization for $C^*$-Convex Families of CP Maps: Folding and Separation

-In this section we record the finite-dimensional ``compression'' tools that allow us to replace finitely many inequalities involving the pairing~\eqref{eq:pairing} by a single inequality at a higher matrix level.
-We also formulate a separation result for the locally convex topology $\tau$ of~\eqref{eq:seminorm}.
-Both ingredients are standard in spirit (cf.\ Effros--Winkler) but are adapted here to the duality between completely positive maps and matrix tests.
+This section develops the two ingredients used in the proof of the main separation formulation theorem and its consequences.

-We begin with a version that packages a \emph{finite family} of test inequalities into one.
+The first is a finite-dimensional ``folding'' mechanism, which lets us combine finitely many matrix tests into a single test at a larger matrix level.
+The second is a separation lemma in the locally convex space \((\mathcal E,\tau)\).
+The separation step itself is standard (Hahn--Banach), but we state it in a form adapted to our pairing between completely positive maps and matrix tests.